Ilanchz/Ilanchezhiyan/README.md

 ## About Me

-Hey there!
-I'm Ilanchz, a passionate computer science engineering student with a love for web and mobile app development.
-My coding journey is fueled by curiosity, and I'm constantly exploring new technologies to craft engaging web experiences and build intuitive mobile apps.
+A computer science engineering student/ mobile and web dev

 ## 🎓 Education